Nahim Marun

-Nahim Marun is a Brazilian pianist.
+Nahim Marun is a Brazilian pianist and professor.

 Education

 Marun’s principals piano teachers were the Brazilian pianist Isabel Mourao in São Paulo and the pianist Grant Johannesen in New York City, having completed a Master of Music degree in Piano Performance from the Mannes College of Music in New York City (under a CAPES scholarship).

 He received a Doctor of Music degree from the Universidade Estadual de Campinas (under a FAPESP scholarship), with the thesis "The Piano Technique of Johannes Brahms", and pursued a Post-Doctorate at Université Paris-Sorbonne (Paris IV).

 Career

 Marun teaches piano performance since 1998 at Universidade Estadual Paulista UNESP.
 He has recorded numerous albums with other Brazilian artists.